census-instrumentation/opencensus-erlang/doc/index.md

 Views have two parts: the tags to group by and the aggregation type used.

-Currently three types of aggregations are supported:
+Currently four types of aggregations are supported:

 * `oc_stat_aggregation_count`: Count aggregation is used to count the number of times a sample was recorded.
 * `oc_stat_aggregation_distribution`: Distribution aggregation is used to provide a histogram of the values of the samples.